tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![std-overlay](Images/std-overlay.png)

 * Because the desire is to invest long term in Shopify, the `SMA100` and `STD100` should hold more emphasis.
-Based on the chart overlays, although there is a recent price uptrend in earlier in 2019, long-term volatility has been high for the entirety of 2019.
-Therefore, it may best to hold off on investing in Shopify long term for now.
+Based on the chart overlays, although there was a recent price uptrend earlier in 2019, long-term volatility has been high for the entirety of 2019.
+Therefore, it may best to hold off on investing long term in Shopify for now.

 Answer any questions before moving on.